VNG-Realisatie/nlx/docs/docs/get-started/consume-an-api.md

 - setup a local NLX outway, which we can use to get data from the network.
 - made a real request to the VNG Realisatie Demo API.

-Now let's see if we can provide our own API's to the network in [part 4](../provide-an-api/).
+Now let's see if we can provide our own API's to the network.